Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    The live encoder source can be deployed in the cloud or on a baremetal server or even as a dedicated hardware.
-   The live encoder source may have some tools or configuration API's to author the CMAF tracks and feed instruction/properties from the original HSDI or broadcast into the CMAF tracks.
+   The live encoder source may have some tools or configuration API's to author the CMAF tracks and feed instruction/properties from the original SDI or broadcast into the CMAF tracks.
 The packager receives the ingested streams, and performs the following tasks.

-           - Tt receives the CMAF tracks, grouping switching sets based on switching set constraints
+           - It receives the CMAF tracks, grouping switching sets based on switching set constraints
            - When packaging to MPEG DASH, an adaptationset is created for each switchingset ingested
            - The near constant fragment duration is used to generate segmenttemplate based presentation using either $Number$ or $Time$
-           - in case changes happen, the packager can update the manifest and embed inband events to trigger manifest updates in the fragments
+           - In case changes happen, the packager can update the manifest and embed inband events to trigger manifest updates in the fragments
            - The DASH Packager encrypts media segments according to key information available.
 This key information is typically exchanged by protocol defined in Content Protection Interchange Format (CPIX) this